tiprankstipranks

 Carl C. Icahn, IEH and their respective affiliates will exert significant influence on the Company after the Merger and non-IEH stockholders will have limited governance rights.

-Upon completion of the Merger, the Company expects that IEH and its affiliates will hold a substantial majority of the voting power of the combined company.
-As of October 24, 2025, the Company believes that IEH, through its control of its affiliates, beneficially owned approximately (i) 48.6% of the issued and outstanding shares of the Company's common stock, (ii) 98.2% of the issued and outstanding shares of the Company's Series C Preferred Stock and (iii) in excess of 90% of the issued and outstanding shares of Viskase's common stock.
+Upon completion of the Merger, the Company expects that IEH and its affiliates will hold a substantial majority of the voting power of the Combined Company.
+As of the date of this filing, the Company believes that IEH, through its control of its affiliates, beneficially owned approximately (i) 48.6% of the issued and outstanding shares of the Company's Common Stock, (ii) 98.2% of the issued and outstanding shares of the Company's Series C Preferred Stock and (iii) 93.97% of the issued and outstanding shares of Viskase's common stock.
+Following the Merger, it is expected that Mr. Icahn and his related entities will beneficially own approximately 93.32% of the outstanding shares of the Combined Company, assuming all of the Series C Preferred Stock is exchanged for Enzon's Common Stock.
 Mr. Icahn is the controlling stockholder and chairman of the board of the general partner of IEH.
-Because of their substantial ownership and voting power, Mr. Icahn, IEH and their respective affiliates may exert significant influence over the management and strategic direction of the combined company following the Merger.
-This concentration of ownership may also discourage or prevent a third party from seeking to acquire control of the combined company, even if such a transaction might be beneficial to other stockholders.
+Because of their substantial ownership and voting power, Mr. Icahn, IEH and their respective affiliates may exert significant influence over the management and strategic direction of the Combined Company following the Merger, including, but not limited to, (i) the declaration of any future dividends, (ii) the ability to control the election, removal or replacement of any one or more members of the board of directors of the Combined Company, (iii) the voting on decisions related to fundamental corporate actions, consolidations or sales of all or substantially all of the Combined Company's assets and (iv) the ability to control the approval of various transactions.
+This concentration of ownership may also discourage or prevent a third party from seeking to acquire control of the Combined Company, even if such a transaction might be beneficial to other stockholders.
 As a result, the interests of Mr. Icahn, IEH and their respective affiliates may not always align with the interests of Enzon or its other stockholders.

 There is no public market for the Series C Preferred Stock.